 Provides teacher candidates with philosophy, content knowledge, techniques, and materials to assist them in the teaching of science and health to grades K-6.
 Attention will be given to teaching children with special needs.
-Laboratory experience required.
-Prerequisite: Teacher Education Program or consent.
+Laboratory required.
+Prerequisite: admission to Teacher Education Program.
 Spring.

-ED 340 Methods for Teaching English Language Arts in Secondary Schools (1/4)
+ED 340 Methods for Teaching English Language Arts in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching English Language Arts in grades 6-12 classroom settings.
 Teacher candidates will demonstrate an ability to interrelate the teaching of listening, speaking, reading, and writing using a variety of instructional activities.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 341 Methods for Teaching Modern Foreign Languages in Secondary Schools (1/4)
+ED 341 Methods for Teaching Modern Foreign Languages in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching modern foreign languages (German, Spanish, French) in grades 6-12 classroom settings.
 Teacher candidates will demonstrate knowledge of strategies for teaching and evaluating language skills with appropriate attention to the integration of the foreign language skills.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 342 Methods for Teaching Mathematics in Secondary Schools (1/4)
+ED 342 Methods for Teaching Mathematics in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching mathematics in grades 6-12 classroom settings.
 Teacher candidates will demonstrate knowledge of effective use of math manipulatives, inquiry, technology, a variety of teaching strategies that address the needs of students, a mathematics curriculum that integrates mathematical concepts across all disciplines, and co-curricular activities, such as mathematics tournaments and clubs.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 343 Methods for Teaching Social Studies in Secondary Schools (1/4)
+ED 343 Methods for Teaching Social Studies in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching social science and social studies in grades 6-12 classroom settings.
 Teacher candidates will demonstrate knowledge of key concepts, generalizations, and methods of inquiry appropriate to the study of the target social science.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 344 Methods for Teaching Visual Arts in Secondary Schools (1/4)
+ED 344 Methods for Teaching Visual Arts in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching visual arts in grades 6-12 classroom settings.
 Teacher candidates will demonstrate knowledge of teaching and learning theories related to art education, professional literature, methods, and materials of contemporary art education including technology, fiscal management of an art program, and the role, responsibilities, and impact of various educational and community agencies on art education.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 345 Methods for Teaching Science in Secondary Schools (1/4)
+ED 345 Methods for Teaching Science in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching science in grades 6-12 classroom settings.
 Teacher candidates will show knowledge of and ability to create science lessons using multi-level strategies and methods including technology in the secondary classroom.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in ED 323 and admission to Teacher Education Program.
 Fall.

-ED 346 Methods for Teaching Dance in Secondary Schools (1/4)
+ED 346 Methods for Teaching Dance in Secondary Schools (1⁄4)

 Provides knowledge of current trends and issues in teaching dance in grades 6-12 classroom settings.
 Teacher candidates will demonstrate knowledge of and ability to teach dance to students with different levels of ability.
-Students must be concurrently enrolled in ED 323.
-Prerequisite: Teacher Education Program or consent.
+Prerequisites: enrollment in -ED 323 and admission to Teacher Education Program.
 Fall.